-If you are looking for Comcast Interview Questions you have come to the right place.
+If you are looking for Comcast Interview Questions, you have come to the right place.

-We all know interviews are stressful and competition is intense.
+We all know interviews are stressful, and competition is intense.

-Here we will discuss interview questions for Comcast.
+Here, we will discuss interview questions for Comcast.

-Please note these are practice interview questions and we are not affiliated with the company mentioned in this post.
+Please note that these are practice interview questions, and we are not affiliated with the company mentioned in this post.

 Comcast Interview Questions and Answers

-1. Tell us about yourself?
+1. Can you tell us about yourself?

 Answering this question is probably the best chance you have to sell yourself.
 You can do this by using the PPF formula.